-No Churn Cranberry Ice Cream ~ this easy seasonal no churn homemade ice cream is a refreshing option for holiday pies and takes à la mode to a whole new level!
+No churn cranberry ice cream is a refreshing option for holiday pies and takes à la mode to a whole new level!

 I love to make homemade ice cream with seasonal ingredients no matter what time of year it is.
-There are so many great ways to infuse the fall and holiday season into ice cream…I’ve made PUMPKIN PIE ICE CREAM, both no churn and regular versions.
-I’ve made MAPLE WALNUT ICE CREAM, which is always a hit on my holiday pies, and NUTMEG ICE CREAM and CARDAMOM ICE CREAM are a couple of my favorites.
+There are so many great ways to infuse the fall and holiday season into ice cream…I’ve made pumpkin spice ice cream, both no churn and regular versions.
+I’ve made maple walnut ice cream, which is always a hit on my holiday pies, along with nutmeg ice cream and cardamom ice cream which are a couple of my favorites.
 You won’t find these flavors in the ice cream aisle!

-TIP: No churn ice cream tends to be very rich because it doesn’t get air incorporated into it as it freezes, which is what an ice cream maker does.
+TIP: Like all no churn ice creams, this cranberry no churn ice cream tends to be very rich because it doesn’t get air incorporated into it as it freezes (that’s what an ice cream maker does.)
 For that reason I recommend serving it in small portions sizes.
 In my photos I scooped out more than necessary!

 No Churn Cranberry Ice Cream

 - Put the cranberries, sugar, and 1/4 cup water in a saucepan and combine well.
 Heat to a full boil, stirring often, and then let bubble away for about 8-10 minutes until the cranberries have burst and the mixture is thick.
 Stir in the lemon juice.